jasonsbarr/how-to-think-like-a-programmer/manuscript/06-project-game.md

+# Project: A Game

-# Project: A Text-Based Adventure Game
+## Building A Text-Based Adventure Game